 It was cooler than it is today five years ago, but the sky was the same.
 A little overcast, but sunny, and it felt grey.
 A few days earlier we had celebrated my father-out-law’s (former father-in-law) 65th birthday at a fancy restaurant.
-A fancy restaurant where Aidan and I got food poisoning.
+A fancy restaurant where Liam and I got food poisoning.
 My 10-month-old had… Continue reading 5 Years Later

 If you have been involved in a relationship with a narcissist the first direction you will receive from all self-help books on the subject of narcissistic abuse is to cut off all contact.
 If you have left a domestic relationship that was abusive, being subjected to contact with your abuser can trigger anxiety attacks, flashbacks,… Continue reading Bending in the Wind